MiJChou/ML2017/README.md

 # ML2017

-This repository contains 4 homeworks from the Machine Learning course taught by Hung-Yi Lee (李弘毅) at the National Taiwan University, 2017 Spring.
+This repository contains 4 homeworks from the machine learning course taught by Hung-Yi Lee (李弘毅) at the National Taiwan University, 2017 Spring.

 http://speech.ee.ntu.edu.tw/~tlkagk/courses_ML17.html